DS-USAFA/Computational-Probability-and-Statistics/docs/02-Data-Basics.md

 <p class="caption">(\#fig:homeown-fig)A scatterplot of the homeownership rate versus the percent of units that are in multi-unit structures for all 3,143 counties.</p>
 </div>

 Because there is a downward trend in Figure \@ref(fig:homeown-fig) -- counties with more units in multi-unit structures are associated with lower homeownership -- these variables are said to be **negatively associated**.
-A **positive association** is shown in the relationship between the `poverty` and `fed_spend` variables represented in Figure \@ref(fig:pov1-fig), where counties with higher poverty rates tend to receive more federal spending per capita.
+A **positive association** (upward trend) is shown in the relationship between the `poverty` and `fed_spend` variables represented in Figure \@ref(fig:pov1-fig), where counties with higher poverty rates tend to receive more federal spending per capita.

 If two variables are not associated, then they are said to be **independent**.
 That is, two variables are independent if there is no evident relationship between the two.